GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Packet Scheduling

 # Stateless Reset

-As clients can unilaterally stop the delivery of multicast packets by leaving the relevant Group, channels do not need stateless reset tokens.
+As clients can unilaterally stop the delivery of multicast packets by leaving the relevant Groups, channels do not need stateless reset tokens.
-Instead, if an endpoint receives packets addressed to a group IP that it can not associate with any existing channel, it MAY take the necessary steps to prevent the reception of further such packets.
-For example, it might issue an IGMP or MLD report indicating a desire to leave the (S,G) associated with the unwanted packet.
+Client's therefore do not share the stateless reset tokens of channels with the server.
+Instead, if an endpoint receives packets addressed to a group IP that it can not associate with any existing channel, it MAY take the necessary steps to prevent the reception of further such packets, without signaling to the server that it should stop sending.

+If a server or client somehow still detect a stateless reset for a channel, they MUST ignore it.

 # Implementation and Operational Considerations